 We are a member led grass-roots service run for and by people with lived experience of mental health issues living in the community of Southampton.
 We operate a wellbeing hub for our members to support people's wellbeing and for relapse prevention.
 This is the 'hub' of our community and is held on a Wednesday.
 During the covid19 restrictions we had to limit our activities to two hours.
 We are now offering four hours.
-However, in the light of the recent increase of covid19 with the variants, we are asking people to wear masks again.
 We have offered a face to face service throughout the pandemic as well as a zoom facility.
 We also have been offering a 'hope' hub which is pre-crisis support offering an 'open door' to anyone with a mental health need in Southampton.
 Hope hub was running on a Saturday evening and has been paused for the time being.
-We are hoping this will restart in the New Year.
 We have also been offering our S.P.A.C.E. programme on a Sunday.
 S.P.A.C.E. stands for suicide, prevention, awareness, connection and education and offered an online platform with the Creative Mental Health and a weekly group on a Sunday where we offered recovery based discussion and had 'live' tutors.
-The pilot for this project has just finished and we hope to offer more in the New Year.
+Following a successful pilot last year, this programme is now running again with a face to face meeting on a Sunday, supported by an online zoom meeting during the week and an online platform of courses people can complete in their own time.
 In addition, we have a number of other wellbeing activities and special interest groups, some of which are peer-led.
-Many of our services are also available on zoom and live streamed.

 Creative Options Community Project